ISAITB/docs-services/source/processing/index.rst

        in-memory in a thread-safe map construct or even in a database.
     #.
 Return the identifier as part of the response.

-You also have the option of not returning a specific session identifier here in which case the test bed will consider the overall test session identifier instead.
+You also have the option of not returning a specific session identifier here in which case the Test Bed will consider the overall test session identifier instead.
 The difference in this last case is that you will register new sessions during the :ref:`process<processing__operations__process>` operation when a new session ID is encountered.

 An example implementation from a session-aware processing service is provided in the following code block: